J. C. Harrington Award in Historical Archaeology

 2023 Rachel Archambault, Université de Montréal

 The Society for Historical Archaeology invites students to submit applications for the Jelks Student Travel Awards.
-Two $750.00 awards to defray travel costs will be presented to students who are presenting a paper or poster or participating in a symposium at the SHA 2024 Conference on Historical and Underwater Archaeology in Oakland, California, January 3-6, 2024.
-Applicants may be undergraduate or graduate students, and they must be currently enrolled in a degree-granting program, be a member of SHA at the time of submission, and be presenting at the 2024 conference.
-All applicants must register for the 2024 annual meeting by November 1, 2023, to be considered for an award.
+One award of $1,500.00 to defray travel costs will be presented to an SHA student member who is presenting a paper or poster or participating in a symposium at the SHA 2025 Conference on Historical and Underwater Archaeology in New Orleans, Louisiana, January 8-11, 2025.
+Applicants may be undergraduate or graduate students, and they must be currently enrolled in a degree-granting program, be a member of SHA at the time of submission, and be presenting at the 2025 conference.
+All applicants must register for the 2025 annual meeting by November 1, 2024 to be considered for an award.
 In addition to increasing student involvement at the meetings, the goals of this travel award are to encourage students to conduct research and communicate the results early in their careers.

 To apply, send (1) your curriculum vitae (your advisor’s name should be indicated on the first page, and your contact information must be provided); (2) a letter of interest (2 pages, single spaced); and (3) the title and abstract for your paper or poster as you originally submitted it.
 All files should be sent as PDFs.